Keith-S-Thompson/rpn/README.md

 # rpn - A text-mode RPN calculator

-**NOTE**: Since "calc" is a very common name, I've changed name of this program from "calc" to "rpn".
+**NOTE**: Since "calc" is a very common name, I've changed the name of this program from "calc" to "rpn".
 If you're seeing this via the GitHub link [https://github.com/Keith-S-Thompson/calc](https://github.com/Keith-S-Thompson/calc) please update to
 [https://github.com/Keith-S-Thompson/rpn](https://github.com/Keith-S-Thompson/rpn).
 The old URL will redirect to the new one, both on the web interface and for cloning.

-(I briefly changed the name from "calc" to "calq", but decided I didn't like it.)

 `rpn` is implemented in Perl.
 It maintains an unbounded stack of values and supports various operations on those values.